-What Interest Rate Will You be Paying ?
+What Credit Card Interest Rate Will You be Paying ?

-Credit cards come with a variety of annual percentage rates.
+Credit card interest rates can vary considerably.
 There is every possibility you may be paying a higher interest rate than you expected.

-We also realize that the Standard is priced in between the Premium and the Sub-Standard Pricing.
-The average Standard APR is around 16% and this applies only to customers with a good or better than average credit score.
+Standard Pricing is priced in between the Premium Pricing and the Sub-Standard Pricing.
+The average Standard APR applies only to customers with a good or better than average credit score.
 Applicants who have an average to fair credit score may qualify for the Sub-Standard Pricing.
-If we use our card as an example, the Sub-Standard Pricing rate may lie somewhere around 20% to 22%.

-The credit card issuer will not be able to determine the applicant’s pricing until the application process has been completed and the applicant’s credit history has been taken into consideration.
-The following are a few tips that consumers can follow in order to avoid any unpleasant surprises:
+The credit card issuer will not be able to determine the applicant’s pricing until the application process has been completed.
+The applicant’s credit history will need to be verified and taken into consideration.
+The following are a few tips that consumers can follow in order to avoid any unpleasant surprises.

-Immediately upon receiving your credit card, you are expected to review it thoroughly.
+Immediately upon receiving your credit card, you should review the paperwork thoroughly.
 This way, you will understand the annual percentage rates, as well as any fees that you may be charged.
-If you find the rate is not what you were expecting, you will need to decide whether to accept the terms or reject the credit card.
+You should always read the Terms and Conditions.
+If you find the rate is not what you were expecting, you will need to decide whether to accept the terms or decide not to use the credit card.